Cost to Tile a Bathroom

 DIY Bathroom Tiling

 Since the highest cost of tiling a bathroom is labour, doing it yourself is a good way to save money.
-The reason the labour is so expensive is that getting a good finish with tiles can be hard.
-You need to be patient and meticulous in your planning.
+The reason the labour is so expensive is that getting a good finish with tiles can be hard, and you need to be patient and meticulous in your planning.

-If you are new to tiling, you should make sure the surface is as level as possible before you start.
-This will make it easy to get a good finish.
+If you are new to tiling, you should ensure the surface is as level as possible before you start, making it easy to get a good finish.
 The most important thing is to take your time.
-Do not try to do it at the same time as the professionals.

-If you want to save money, you could do the preparation work and the grouting yourself.
-This would leave the hardest part for the professionals.
-This way you will get a great finish, but it won’t cost you quite as much.
+If you want to save money, you could do the preparation work and the grouting yourself and leave the most challenging part for the professionals.
+This way, you will get an excellent finish, but it won’t cost you quite as much.

-Doing the grouting yourself could save you for paying for a whole day of work; this could save you between £150 and £200.
-Removing the old tile could save you a half-day of labour, so £75 - £100.
+Doing the grouting yourself could save you from paying for a whole day of work, and this could save you between £150 and £200.
+Removing the old tile could save you a half-day of labour, with savings of £75 to £100.

 Hiring a Tiler Checklist

-If you are not confident about laying tiles yourself, then it is worth getting a professional in to do the work.
-Knowing you have the right tiler for the job can be tricky, so here are some things to look out for in a good tiler.
+If you are not confident about laying tiles yourself, it's worth getting a professional to do the work.
+Knowing you have the right tiler for the job can be tricky, so here are some things to look out for in a good tiler:

-• Look for a tiler who has lots of recommendations and is willing to let you talk to former clients.
+• Look for a tiler with many recommendations and will let you talk to former clients.
 This is a great way to judge how happy you will be with their work.

 • Good tilers are not short of work.
 If there is no wait for them to get to your job, this could be a red flag.
 Good tilers will often have between 4 and 6 weeks’ worth of jobs lined up.